kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - Use QS to advance the commander's two lines of dialog
   - As soon as the CS ends, kill the Mandalorian Commander
   - If you're fortunate, you'll one shot him, but you may need to follow up
-  - If you get stunned, use stunned combat to attack still
+  - If you get stunned, use stunned combat to attack anyway
 - Loot the Mandalorian Commander for his helmet
   - ***Finishes "Hidden Hunters"***
-- [QS Hotshot](<../Major Glitches/Hotshot#quick-save-hotshots>) to the Ebon Hawk using Slot 2
+- [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) to the Ebon Hawk using Slot 1
 - Bastila #6, Carth #5
-- Fly to Tatooine with a [Map CS Skip](<../Techniques/Map Cutscene Skips>)
+- Fly to Tatooine with a [Map CS Skip](<../Techniques/Map Cutscene Skips>) to RtEH
   - *Party: Add Bastila during the [Map CS Skip](<../Techniques/Map Cutscene Skips>)*

 ## Tatooine 1